Ireti203/Show-Flix/README.md

 # Movie Search App

-This project is a React application with functions to search for movies and add movies to favorites using OMDb API.
+This project is a React application with functions to search for movies and view the details of a selected movie..

 # Project setup